mattkanwisher/driftwood.js/README.md

 * Allow exceptions or logs to be sent to a backend server.
 If an error falls in the forrest and no one hears it did it really happen?

-We have a static logger called Drifwood, feel free to call the usual methods on it, debug, info, error.
+We have a static logger called Driftwood, feel free to call the usual methods on it, debug, info, error.
 ```
 Driftwood.debug("test");
 ```